Tax Guides

 The simplest approach?
 Keep every receipt.
 It takes less time to scan a receipt than to determine whether the $75 exception applies, write a compliant log entry, and hope you categorized the expense correctly.

-For the complete picture on IRS receipt requirements, see our comprehensive guide to IRS receipt requirements.
+For the complete picture on IRS receipt requirements, see the comprehensive guide to IRS receipt requirements.